leehuhlee/leehuhlee.github.io/_posts/2023-01-21-Kubernetes-Advanced.md

 - Sync with Metrics-Server
 - Scale pods automatically
 - Applications will be managed automatically depends on kubernetes resources' status.
+- HPA is for linear load increasing or predictable load.

 <figure>
   <a href="/assets/img/posts/kubernetes_advanced/225.jpg"><img src="/assets/img/posts/kubernetes_advanced/225.jpg"></a>